rancher/rke2/developer-docs/upgrading_kubernetes.md

     * Example tag: `v1.19.5+rke2r1.testing.0`
     * The first part of the tag here must match the tag created in the RKE2 repo.

 Make sure that CI passes.
-This is for RPM availabilty in the testing channel.
+This is for RPM availability in the testing channel.

 Once complete, perform the steps above again however this time, use the tag "latest" tag.
 E.g. `v1.19.5+rke2r1.latest.0`.